 DATASET DESCRIPTION

 The collected dataset refers to the cumulative confirmed cases of COVID-19 that occurred in Brazil.
 The dataset was collected from an API \cite{brasilio} that retrieves the daily information about COVID-19 cases from all 27 Brazilian State Health Offices, gather them, and make it a publicly available.
-Among the 27 federative units (26 states and one federal district), ten states with high incidence of COVID-19 cases were chosen: Amazona (AM), Bahia (BA), Cear\'a (CE), Minas Gerais (MG), Paran\'a (PR), Rio de Janeiro (RJ), Rio Grande do Norte (RN), Rio Grande do Sul (RS), Santa Catarina (SC), and S\~ao Paulo (SP).
+Among the 27 federative units (26 states and one federal district), ten states with high incidence of COVID-19 cases were chosen: Amazonia (AM), Bahia (BA), Cear\'a (CE), Minas Gerais (MG), Paran\'a (PR), Rio de Janeiro (RJ), Rio Grande do Norte (RN), Rio Grande do Sul (RS), Santa Catarina (SC), and S\~ao Paulo (SP).
 The measurement period of each state varies, once each state counts since the day of its first case until the day of the last report.
 The cumulative confirmed cases and deaths of each state, as well as the dates of first and last reports, are illustrated in Table~\ref{tab:reports}.
 Further, a heatmap of the cumulative confirmed cases is presented in Figure~\ref{fig:heatmap}.

 TABLE 1